Free Shipping On US Orders Over $100

 Aogami Super steel forged with a soft iron cladding and a beautiful kurouchi finish.
 Kurouchi not only provides a very singular aesthetic to these blades, but protects the cladding from corrosion and rusting.

 Moritaka knives feel at once both substantial yet nimble in the hand and are crafted with a compound/convex grind that does a remarkable job separating ingredients.
-The highlight of this series of hand forged knives is the core steel.
+The highlight of this series of hand-forged knives is the core steel.
 Taken up to 65 HRC, the Aogami Super in these blades is a thing of beauty.
 Able to handle incredible levels of refinement and steep edges, the steel just feels downright sexy.
 Edge retention is superb and durability is very high.
 To own this 240mm

 gyuto is to participate in a centuries-old tradition of Japanese blade-craft at its finest.
-This one has a really nice oak octagonal handle with jet black urushi finish.
-It adds to the great look and feel of the knife.

 Blacksmith: Moritaka Hamono

-Location: Yatsushiro Japan
+Location: Yatsushiro, Japan

 Construction: San Mai, Hammer Forged